Sekiu just might be the best place to fish for salmon in all of Washington. Epic scenery, good fishing seasons and lots and lots of salmon!

 Emergency Regulations for Marine Area 5 – Sekiu and Pillar Point

 Additionally, the Washington salmon season setting process is called North of Falcon.
 That process determines with the co-managers (tribes) the actual seasons after they get approved by NOAA / NMFS.
-Right now, this link to North of Falcon is the only place WDFW is displaying the seasons for 2021 salmon.

 If the above hasn’t confused you enough, I’m going to make it much simpler for you.